matsunosan/hydrofarm-prototype/README.md

 ## Description of the Project
 The Automated Hydroponic Farm is a system designed to manage water levels and automate key processes in a hydroponic farming environment.
 Utilizing servo motors, a liquid level sensor, and a relay, the system monitors the water reservoir's level, controls water flow, and provides real-time feedback.
 This project is ideal for educational purposes and small-scale hydroponic setups.

-Note: In TinkerCAD, a water level sensor is not available.
-Instead, a temperature sensor is used to simulate water level readings for demonstration purposes.

 ## Components Used
 - **Arduino Uno R3**: Microcontroller to manage the system.
 - **3 Servo Motors**: Control valves or other mechanisms for automation.